Great Reset: Canada

-A 23 January 2021 Financial Times article said that policymakers around the world are anticipating President Biden's "reset on trade, tax and climate".
-Then President-elect Joe Biden had announced in November 2020, John Kerry would be appointed as U.S. Special Presidential Envoy for Climate, and Kerry was confirmed in this position on inauguration day, 20 January 2021.
-Kerry had participated in one of the Great Reset Dialogues on how to rebuild the "social contract" in a post-COVID world.
-Kerry said that COVID-19 offered a "big moment" that opened the possibility for the Great Reset.
-He said the WEF would play a significant role in refining how to respond to climate change and inequalities that were "laid bare as a consequence of COVID-19."
-The Heartland Institute's editorial director expressed concerns that President Joe Biden, elected in November 2020, would "bring the Great Reset to the United States" and that "the country [would] never be the same."

 Netherlands

-In December 2021, the Dutch government published its past correspondence with representatives of the World Economic Forum.
-The documents, which among others called for the Netherlands to take the lead in implementing the Great Reset, were officially made available by the Dutch government.
+In December 2021, the Dutch government published its past correspondence with representatives of the WEF, with some of the documents calling for the Netherlands to take the lead in implementing the Great Reset.

 New Zealand

-In January 2019, at a World Economic Forum "Safeguarding Our Planet" panel discussion alongside world leaders and broadcaster Sir David Attenborough, New Zealand Prime Minister Jacinda Ardern discussed her government's "Wellbeing Budget" and planned environmental changes.
-These initiatives have been linked to the World Economic Forum Great Reset in related news articles.
-In April 2020, the New Zealand Finance Minister Grant Robertson discussed a wellbeing focused post COVID "Recovery Budget" and an opportunity for an economical reset.
-Other initiatives promoted by the pair include an Artificial Intelligence drive in New Zealand related to the WEF "Globalization 4.0" initiatives to shape a global architecture in the Age of the Fourth Industrial Revolution.
+In January 2019, at a WEF "Safeguarding Our Planet" panel discussion alongside world leaders and broadcaster Sir David Attenborough, New Zealand Prime Minister Jacinda Ardern discussed her government's "Wellbeing Budget" and planned environmental changes.
+These initiatives were later linked to the Great Reset in news articles.
+In April 2020, New Zealand Finance Minister Grant Robertson discussed a well-being-focused post-COVID "Recovery Budget" and an opportunity for an economic reset.
+Other initiatives promoted by Ardern and Robertson included an artificial intelligence drive in New Zealand related to the WEF "Globalization 4.0" initiatives to shape a global architecture in the "Age of the Fourth Industrial Revolution".